hashgraph/guardian/docs/policy-creation-using-the-guardian-apis/export-to-zip-file.md

 {% swagger method="get" path="" baseUrl="/policies/{policyId}/export/file" summary="Return policy and its artifacts in a zip file format for the specified policy" %}
 {% swagger-description %}
 Returns a zip file containing the published policy and all associated artifacts, i.e. schemas and VCs.
-Only users with the Root Authority role are allowed to make the request.
+Only users with the Standard Registry role are allowed to make the request.
 {% endswagger-description %}

 {% swagger-parameter in="path" name="policyID" type="String" required="true" %}